 We enjoyed strolling around Pier Village and the park on the inlet, home to the St. Simons Island Lighthouse.
 With the high winds, we were happy to be tucked into a marina, and glad we had a better opportunity to see the island.

-With the winds howling all day, we were thrilled to be tucked into the marina.
 We were planning to make a long run the next day, as we wanted to get fairly close to Hell Gate, to ensure passage of this tricky spot on a rising tide.
 We went just over 72 miles, to a lovely anchorage in Cane Patch Creek.

 We woke up the next morning to a fairly thick fog, so we didn’t pull anchor until 9:20.
 While the fog was still around, the sun was quickly burning off as we got closer to Hell Gate.